asmodeus812/elearning/cracking-coding-interview/7-trees-and-graphs.md

     }
 ```

-## Searching

 ### Dijkstra

 A way to find the shortest path between two points in a weighted directed graph
 (which might have cycles).
 Where all edges must have positive values.
 Note that
 a side effect of Dijkstra is that it finds the shortest paths from the `start`
 node to any other node that can be reached by start, and one of them being `end`
-(if start and end have path between each other of course).
+(if start and end have path or link between each other of course).

 The way the Dijkstra works to find the shortest path, is by maintaining 4
 separate structures